Nexplanon

 What is it?

 Nexplanon is a type of long-term contraceptive method.
 It is a soft, flexible rod that is inserted under the skin of your upper arm.
 It gradually releases the hormone progestin to prevent pregnancy for up to 3 years.
-It contains progestin and does not contain estrogen.
+Nexplanon does not contain estrogen.
 It is more than 99% effective at preventing pregnancy, so your chance of becoming pregnant is very low with a properly inserted Nexplanon.

 How does it work?

-Nexplanon thickens the mucous in the cervix and changes the lining of the uterus.
+Nexplanon thickens the mucous in the cervix to prevent sperm from entering the uterus, and changes the lining of the uterus to prevent implantation of an egg.
 It often also stops the release of an egg from the ovary.

 The procedure to insert Nexplanon is fairly simple and safe.
 In a medical clinic, the upper arm is cleaned, then numbed with an injection under the skin, and the Nexplanon is inserted just under the skin in the numb area.
 Bruising is expected but generally the discomfort is minimal and the area heals within 3-5 days.